shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 # 🧠 NotPetya Cyberattack Analysis
-**Shannon Smith | Threat Analysis | VT**
+**Shannon | Threat Analysis | VT**

 ---

 ## 📌 Overview

-This writeup analyzes the **NotPetya cyberattack (2017)** — one of the most destructive cyberattacks in history.
+👉 This writeup breaks down the **NotPetya cyberattack (2017)**, one of the most destructive cyberattacks we’ve seen.

-Unlike a typical TryHackMe room, this is a real-world case study.
-I approached it the same way I approach CTFs:
+This isn’t a typical TryHackMe room — this is a **real-world attack scenario**.

+I approached it the same way I approach a CTF:

-- Break down the attack
+- Break down how the attack worked
-- Identify techniques
+- Identify the techniques used
-- Understand impact
+- Understand the real-world impact
-- Think like a SOC analyst
+- Think through it like a SOC analyst

 ---